gergelyvamosi/angular-15-crud-example/README.md

 - We can create, retrieve, update, delete Demos.
 - There is a Search bar for finding Demos by title.
 Search runs automatically after typing first 3 chars.

 Run `ng serve --host 0.0.0.0 --port 8081` for a dev server.
 Navigate to `http://localhost:8081/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files (regenerating and reloading main.js and runtime.js).